 What Is Vitiligo?

-Depending on the type and severity of the disease, treatment options for vitiligo include topical or systemic steroids, topical calcineurin inhibitors, light therapy such as narrow band ultraviolet light (NBUVB), or immune-suppressing medications.
-While there is no cure for vitiligo, with these treatments patients are often able to regain some of the lost pigment.
-Occasionally there can be other associated autoimmune or endocrine diseases in association with vitiligo, so evaluation and discussion of your vitiligo with a board-certified dermatologist will lead to the best outcomes.
+Depending on the type and severity of the disease, vitiligo treatment options at our Omaha office include topical steroids or systemic steroids, topical calcineurin inhibitors, light therapy such as narrow-band ultraviolet light (NBUVB), or immune-suppressing medications.
+While there is no cure for vitiligo, with these treatments patients can often regain some of the lost pigment.
+Occasionally there can be other associated autoimmune or endocrine diseases in association with vitiligo, so evaluation and discussion of your vitiligo treatment with our Omaha-based, board-certified dermatologist will lead to the best outcomes.
 Dr. Ortleb has a Daavlin narrow band UVB (NBUVB) unit and can treat your vitiligo in the office if she determines it is a treatment option for you.

 While vitiligo doesn’t cause any serious health concerns, it can be detrimental to one’s confidence.
 Our dermatologists specializing in vitiligo treatments at MOD Dermatology Omaha are excited to help restore your confidence.
 Call 402-505-8777 for an evaluation of your vitiligo today!